philliplab/MochModel4/test/aaaMochModel4.md

 ### Mother Survival

+#### General Notes

-Note: The unrealistic mortality is caused by the issues with the mortality of the treated mothers.
+The mortality of the the treated mothers is unrealistic

+If there is no mortality in the scenario for the population the plot is for then the plot cannot be produced.

 #### Survival of all Mothers